 Innovative Materials for Underground Repairs

 Another innovative solution is the use of geopolymer concrete, which boasts a lower carbon footprint than conventional concrete.
-This is especially important in New Orleans, where the construction industry is striving to minimize its environmental impact while facing the challenges posed by a changing climate.
+This is especially important in Minnesota, where communities are striving to minimize environmental impact while managing challenging weather patterns.

 Trenchless Technology: Minimizing Disruption